Emergency management financial supports

 Supports eligible applicants to develop evacuation route plans and/or public notification plans that provide information for local governments, First Nations, and community members in the event of an emergency.

 Supports eligible applicants to enhance cultural safety and humility in the delivery of local emergency management programs and services.
 Activities include cultural safety and humility training, adapting emergency management tools to be inclusive of Indigenous peoples, and activities related to partnering with, or providing assistance to, Indigenous communities during emergency mitigation, preparedness, response, and recovery.

 Volunteer and Composite Fire Department Equipment and Training

 Builds the resiliency of volunteer and composite fire departments in preparing for and responding to emergencies through the purchase of new or replacement equipment and to facilitate the delivery of training.

 Ongoing operational costs and the purchase of major fire apparatus are not eligible

 The Disaster Mitigation and Adaptation Fund (DMAF) funds large-scale infrastructure projects to help communities better manage the risks of disasters triggered by natural hazards.

 Information on who can apply, types of eligible projects, the evaluation process and important deadlines can be found on the DMAF Program Details webpage.

-Intake: Opened July 20, 2021 and accepting applications for the Large-Scale and Small-Scale Project Stream.
+Intake: Open January 16 until July19th 2023.
+Accepting applications for the Large-Scale and Small-Scale Project Stream.
 See Infrastructure Canada’s website for submission deadlines.